• SearchSearch Site

 PPA Class Teacher: Mrs Nickelson

-• We have indoor PE on a Tuesday morning and Forest School on a Thursday afternoon.
+• We have indoor PE on a Tuesday morning and Outdoor PE on a Thursday afternoon.

 • PPA cover is on a Wednesday morning with Mrs Nickelson.